Identify Cost Savings and Increase Efficiency

 Most Efficient Method for Small Business Owners

 For many small businesses, hiring a full time CFO or Controller is not economically viable.
-However, utilizing a fractional CFO or Controller service to access the financial expertise they need is affordable.
+However, outsourcing accounting, utilizing a fractional CFO or Controller service to access the financial expertise they need is affordable.
 On average, most small businesses (subject to size) should only spend between $15,000 and $60,000 annually for fractional services, compared to $90,000 – $120,000 annually to hire a full time CFO or Controller.
 Clearly, utilizing fractional CFO/Controller services makes sense for small businesses who are looking to identify cost savings and drive efficiencies.

 Making the Shift: Four Secrets Behind Great Budgeting and Planning